-Nicholas added Lottie's favourite red blanket within the foreground of the scene and intensified her smooth shiny coat.
+Nicholas added Lottie's favorite red blanket within the foreground of the scene and intensified her smooth shiny coat.

 We, along with the owner, decided the back legs added confusion to the scene and simply weren't needed.
 Nicholas simplified the background and grass to allow Monty to stand out.